 Such changes can happen very quickly.
 On 5 September 2011 a new Religion Law, and an Amending Law changing nine other laws and legal provisions including the Administrative Code were introduced into Parliament.
 Both were adopted very quickly, despite strong criticism from national and international human rights defenders.
-They were signed into law by President Nursultan Nazarbaev on 11 October 2011 – the same day that Kazakhstan applied for full mebership of the Council of Europe's Commission for Democracy through Law, or Venice Commission (see Forum 18's Kazakhstan religious freedom survey http://www.forum18.org/
+They were signed into law by President Nursultan Nazarbayev on 11 October 2011 – the same day that Kazakhstan applied for full membership of the Council of Europe's Commission for Democracy through Law, or Venice Commission (see Forum 18's Kazakhstan religious freedom survey http://www.forum18.org/

 Draft to Parliament in December?

 Erkinbek Amirgaliyev, Deputy Head of the Legal Department of the Religion and Civil Society Ministry, said that the 2 October 2017 draft Amending Law had been prepared in his Ministry.
 "The draft has not yet been discussed in the government and will now be presented to it," he told Forum 18 from Astana on 6 October.
 He said various state agencies – such as the Justice Ministry, the Interior Ministry and the National Security Committee (KNB) secret police – would all contribute their comments once again.

 Amirgaliyev added that he expected that the government will send the draft to the Majilis, the lower house of Parliament, in December.
 "It will probably not be adopted until early next year ," he told Forum 18.